You have a sharp metal object in one hand, and your precious family jewels in the other. What’s wrong with this picture?

 You don’t want it looking like you’ve got STD problems after all!

 - To quickly summarise:

-- Trim up your pubic area using a decent body trimmer or a pair of scissors
+- Trim up your below the belt area using a decent body trimmer or a pair of scissors

-- Soften the hair by either taking a shower or rinsing your pubic area with warm water and using shaving lather or soap
+- Soften the hair by either taking a shower or rinsing your senior area with warm water and using shaving lather or soap

 - Use the correct type of razor